Boubajoker/LinKutter/README.md

 # Linkutter :link:

-A search engine to cut your links and send them !
+A link shortener powered by bitly !

 # User Manual:

-Linkutter is a search engine to cut [popular services](#supported-services) links into shorter links by just searching keywords on it.
+Linkutter is a link shortener powered by bitly to "cut" links into shorter links. simple.

 ## Using